jhschwartz/PyMAUDE/README.md

 This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the [LICENSE](LICENSE) file for details.

-Copyright (C) 2024 Jacob Schwartz, University of Michigan Medical School
+Copyright (C) 2025 Jacob Schwartz, jaschwa@umich.edu

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Author

 **Jacob Schwartz**
-University of Michigan Medical School
+jaschwa@umich.edu

 ---